NERC-EDS/co-creation-toolkit/README.md

 ## Add new Case Studies

 > Case studies showcase real-world examples of how UX (User Experience) methods have been successfully applied to address **environmental data** challenges.
 Your contributions should include a brief overview of the project, the specific UX methods used (e.g., design sprints, user research, prototyping), the outcomes achieved, and any key takeaways for others working on similar projects.
-Your case studies will inspire and guide others in the field, demonstrating the power of user-centered design.
+Your case studies will inspire and guide others in the field, demonstrating the power of user design.

 1. Create a new markdown file in the [co-creation-toolkit/src/content/case-studies/](https://github.com/NERC-EDS/co-creation-toolkit/tree/main/src/content/case-studies) folder following [this template](https://github.com/NERC-EDS/co-creation-toolkit/blob/main/src/content/templates/case-study.md).
 2. Update the case study description at the top of the page